PitonCMS/Engine/support/designer/templates.md

 - The Twig `extends` statement inherits the surrounding HTML from the `pages/base_layout.html` file
 - The `{% block body %}` and `{% endblock body %}` tags wrap the HTML that will replace the matching `body` tags in the base layout file
 - There is one Block to hold user saved content named `contentBlock`
-  - This key `contentBlock` is defined as the Block key in the matching JSON file
+- The key `contentBlock` is defined as the Block key in the matching JSON file
-- A PitonCMS function `getBlockElementsHtml()` returns all saved Elements in this Page's `contentBlock`
+- A PitonCMS Twig function `getBlockElementsHtml()` returns all saved Elements in the Page's `contentBlock`
 - The Twig print delimiters `{{ }}` print the saved content

 In this brief Template we have a custom layout suitable to print general webpage content.